pengzhao-life/ubuntu_tips/README.md

 * On windows, open disk management, shrink C drive with certain size, e.g. 100GB for Ubuntu.
 * On windows, open system, check BIOS mode, mine is uefi.
 * Reboot computer, keep tapping F12 to go to BIOS menu, highlight 'boot from USB with uefi' and hit enter, so the computer will boot from USB.
 Note: 1) don't use 'boot from USB with legacy', 2) may need to go to BIOS Setup to change setting.
 * Then you will see the Ubuntu grub menu, and start installation.
+Optional: during installation, check 'install third party software' to install the softwares depend on.